Lamass566/styleguide/docs/index.md

     let gSecondsPerMinute = 60
     let SECONDS_PER_MINUTE = 60
     ```
-### Delegate Methods
-Methods on delegate protocols and delegate-like protocols (such as data sources) are named using the linguistic syntax described below, which is inspired by Cocoa’s protocols.

-The term “delegate’s source object” refers to the object that invokes methods on the delegate.
-For example, a `UITableView` is the source object that invokes methods on the `UITableViewDelegate` that is set as the view’s `delegate` property.

-1. All methods take the delegate’s source object as the first argument.
-2. For methods that take the delegate’s source object as their **only** argument:
-* If the method returns `Void` (such as those used to notify the delegate that an event has occurred), then the method’s base name is the **delegate’s source type** followed by an **indicative verb phrase** describing the event.
-The argument is **unlabeled**.
-`func scrollViewDidBeginScrolling(_ scrollView: UIScrollView)`
-* If the method returns `Bool` (such as those that make an assertion about the delegate’s source object itself), then the method’s name is the **delegate’s source type** followed by an **indicative or conditional verb phrase** describing the assertion.
-The argument is **unlabeled**.
-`func scrollViewShouldScrollToTop(_ scrollView: UIScrollView) -> Bool`
-* If the method returns some other value (such as those querying for information about a property of the delegate’s source object), then the method’s base name is a **noun phrase** describing the property being queried.
-The argument is **labeled with a preposition or phrase with a trailing preposition** that appropriately combines the noun phrase and the delegate’s source object.
-`func numberOfSections(in scrollView: UIScrollView) -> Int`
-3. For methods that take **additional** arguments after the delegate’s source object, the method’s base name is the **delegate’s source type by itself** and the first argument is **unlabeled**.
-Then:
-* If the method returns `Void`, the second argument is **labeled with an indicative verb phrase** describing the event that has the argument as its **direct object or prepositional object,** and any other arguments (if present) provide further context.
-`func tableView(_ tableView: UITableView, willDisplayCell cell: UITableViewCell, forRowAt indexPath: IndexPath)`
-* If the method returns `Bool`, the second argument is **labeled with an indicative or conditional verb phrase** that describes the return value in terms of the argument, and any other arguments (if present) provide further context.
-`func tableView(_ tableView: UITableView, shouldSpringLoadRowAt indexPath: IndexPath, with context: UISpringLoadedInteractionContext) -> Bool`
-* If the method returns some other value, the second argument is **labeled with a noun phrase and trailing preposition** that describes the return value in terms of the argument, and any other arguments (if present) provide further context.
-`func tableView(_ tableView: UITableView, heightForRowAt indexPath: IndexPath) -> CGFloat`

 ## Programming Practices
 Common themes among the rules in this section are: avoid redundancy, avoid ambiguity, and prefer implicitness over explicitness unless being explicit improves readability and/or reduces ambiguity.